Bryant Bulldogs football: The James Perry era

-On January 3, 2017 Bryant University president Ronald K. Machtley and director of athletics Bill Smith announced the hiring of James Perry as the next head coach of the Bulldog football program.
-An outstanding quarterback during his playing days, Perry has instilled an offensive mentality of "Fast and Physical" football to each of his coaching stops.
-He has led Princeton to Ivy League titles in 2013 and 2016, coaching three All-Ivy League quarterbacks over the past four seasons and guiding the Tigers into one of the program's most impressive offensive eras.
+On January 3, 2017 Bryant University president Ronald K. Machtley and director of athletics Bill Smith announced the hiring of James Perry, a former quarterback, as the next head coach of the Bulldog football program.
+Perry led Princeton to Ivy League titles in 2013 and 2016, coaching three All-Ivy League quarterbacks over four seasons.

-A 2000 graduate of Brown University, Perry is no stranger to the Ocean State, spending three years at his alma mater as an offensive assistant before joining the Princeton staff in 2010.
+A 2000 graduate of Brown University, Perry spent three years at his alma mater as an offensive assistant before joining the Princeton staff in 2010.
 He coached the quarterbacks and served as recruiting coordinator for the Bears, helping them win an Ivy League crown in 2008.
 Michael Dougherty thrived under Perry, graduating eighth all-time in league history with 487 career completions and 11th all-time with 5,763 career passing yards while also setting a still-standing Ivy League record for total offense in a game (538 yards in 2008).

 As a quarterback at Brown, Perry led the Bears to the 1999 Ivy League Championship, finishing the season with 3,255 passing yards and 27 touchdowns.
 He was named a finalist for the Walter Payton Award and was the recipient of both the Bulger Lowe Award as the Outstanding Offensive Player of the Year in New England and the New England Football Writers Gold Helmet of the Year.
 He was a three-time First Team All-Ivy League pick and earned the 1999 Ivy League Player of the Year.

-In addition to his numerous accolades, Perry set virtually every school and Ivy League passing record during his playing career.
+In addition to his numerous accolades, Perry set many school and Ivy League passing records during his playing career.
 He graduated as the all-time leader in total offense in a career (9,236), passing yards in a career (9,294) and season (3,255), completions in a career (789) and season (309), and touchdown passes in a career (74) and game (6), still holding the Ivy League mark in the final three.
 Perry threw for over 400 yards in a game seven times in his career.

 On December 3, 2018, it was announced that Perry had accepted the head coaching job at his alma mater Brown University.
 Perry served as the Bulldogs' head coach for the 2017 and 2018 seasons, posting back-to-back winning seasons and a 12-10 record overall.